About Me

 From editing newspapers to writing RFPs to working on websites, to understanding (or trying to understand) technology and marketing, to correcting answer sheets, to editing two automobile magazines, it’s been a thoroughly exhilarating experience.
 I just hope it lasts.

-From there to teaching Journalism, PR and New Media at various institutes in Pune and dealing with kids from the ages of 18 to 23, however, has been an unusual and exciting experience.
+From there to teaching Journalism, PR and New Media at various institutes and dealing with kids from the ages of 18 to 23, however, has been an unusual and exciting experience.
 It’s been enjoyable at most times, but it’s been frustrating too at others.
-Having guided students of Symbiosis Institute of Media and Communication (SIMC) as they worked towards launching their very own news portal (http://www.simcwire.simc.edu/) and seeing it on online does give one a great sense of satisfaction at having contributed to their growth as media prospects in some way.

 I also love to hop into my car and take off…to anywhere.
 Every year we plan a holiday by car.
-We’ve covered most of South India in the last two years, and this year in May we travelled to Gujarat and Rajasthan, where we saw the magnificent tiger, not once but twice in Ranthambhore, and lions in Gir.
+We’ve covered most of South India in the last two years, and this year in May we travelled in Maharashtra, Madhya Pradesh, Gujarat and Rajasthan.

 But seriously, I hope you enjoy reading my blog posts as much as I like writing them.
 No preaching and no teaching, just a nudge and a push sometimes.
 If I can bring a smile to the faces of the people who read it and make them ponder a while, I think I’ve achieved what i set out to do.